Surabhi Santosh

-Surabhi Santosh is an Indian Actress, model and classical dancer and lawyer who has appeared primarily in Kannada and Malayalam films.
+Surabhi Santosh is an Indian Actress, model and classical dancer and lawyer who works predominantly in Malayalam films and TV series along with some Kannada and Tamil films.
 She made her debut in films with director S Narayan’s Dushtaa (2011).

 Personal life

 Born in Trivandrum to Malayali parents Sindhu and Santosh Kumar, who is a former Colonel in the Indian Army, she did her schooling in various schools around the country.
 She is a B.A., LL.B(law) graduate, Bharatanatyam dancer and plays the veena.
 She currently resides in Bengaluru.
 Even though Surabhi shares a similar name with 2 other active south-Indian actress Surbhi and Surabhi Lakshmi, she wanted to keep her birth name as a tribute to her parents.